jamiekt/jstark/README.md

 ## Getting started

-Its very easy to start using jstark duewith the provided fake sample data.
+Its very easy to start using jstark with the provided fake sample data.
 Create yourself a virtual environment and install pyspark followed by jstark

 > **Note**